keep-on-rolling/keep-on-rolling.github.io/en/live.md

 ## Actual live broadcast event

-I am on a bike packing tour with my new Open WI.DE. gravel bike trough Germany with a little detour through Frace and (of course) Switzerland.
+I am on a bike packing tour with my new Open WI.DE. gravel bike trough Germany with a little detour through France and (of course) Switzerland.

 [![LocaToWeb](/images/locatoweb.jpg)